-If you were among the more than 145.5 million people whose information was compromised as a result of the Equifax data breach which took place in 2017, the FTC annouced on July 21 that it has reached a settlement deal with Equifax, the Consumer Financial Protection Board and all 50 states that is meant to compensate victims of this breach.
+If you were among the more than 145.5 million people whose information was compromised as a result of the Equifax data breach which took place in 2017, the FTC announced on July 21 that it has reached a settlement deal with Equifax, the Consumer Financial Protection Board, and all 50 states that are meant to compensate victims of this breach.

 The settlement listed on the FTC site states that Equifax has agreed to claims of up to $425 million, however, media reports have listed that the settlement amount may reach as high as $700 million.
 The final figure will not be determined until the courts have certified the settlement amount.
 That is not expected to happen before January 2020, however, you may begin submitting claims for benefits under the settlement right now.

 Under the terms of the agreement, consumers may elect six months of credit monitoring or a cash reimbursement which begins at $125 and goes up to $20,000 per claimant.
 Not sure how to submit your claim?
 No worries, we’re here to help you.

 In order to begin your claim, let’s first determine if you were affected.
 Go to https://eligibility.equifaxbreachsettlement.com/en/eligibility to determine if you are eligible.
 You will be asked for your last name and the final six digits of your Social Security number.
 If you are affected, the site will let you know that you have been impacted and that you may file a claim for damages.

 File Your Claim Electronically or Via Regular Mail

 Equifax gives you two ways to file your claim.
 You may do so electronically by clicking the “File A Claim” button or you may complete a paper claim form and submit it via snail mail.
 Should you need a form mailed to you, you may contact the settlement administrator to have a form mailed to you.